LINE OPERATIONS SAFETY AUDIT (LOSA) |

 problems can be fully diagnosed.

-cultural and legal reasons, DFDR/QAR data can assist in
+well as cultural and legal reasons, DFDR/QAR data can assist

 Proactive strategies